near/docs/docs/videos/collections-u128-etc.md

   allowfullscreen>
 </iframe>

-## StackOverflow question on NEAR Collections, and dealing with large numbers
+## StackOverflow question on NEAR Collections, and dealing with large numbers {#stackoverflow-question-on-near-collections-and-dealing-with-large-numbers}

 <iframe
   width="560"